anniejw6/jobs-proganalytics/content/03a_firststeps.md

 # Writing a Strong Resume and Cover Letter

-## Resume

 Your resume should be a one-page summary of your skills and experience.[^1] You will not typically need to change your resume within a given industry, but you may need to tailor your resume across industries.
 Your resume should include the following information (though not necessarily in this order):

-* Basic Information: Full name, current location, e-mail address, phone number, and (if you have them) personal website or GitHub account.
+* **Basic Information**: Full name, current location, e-mail address, phone number, and (if you have them) personal website or GitHub account.
-* Education: Institution and date of degree.
+* **Education**: Institution and date of degree.
 If you are less than four years out of school or this is your first job in the field, you may also want to include *relevant* coursework (not every course you've ever taken on American politics).
-* Work Experience: Any jobs that you’ve held in reverse-chronological order.
+* **Work Experience**: Any jobs that you’ve held in reverse-chronological order.
 List key duties, projects, and tools used.
 Jobs that are less relevant can be summarized more quickly
-* Campaign Experience: *Any* campaign experience will be useful for breaking into this industry, even if all you did was volunteer to register voters at your college campus.
+* **Campaign Experience**: *Any* campaign experience will be useful for breaking into this industry, even if all you did was volunteer to register voters at your college campus.
 If you don’t have campaign experience, volunteer on one to do literally anything.[^2]
-* Technical skills: List languages that you know in order of relevance and comfort, e.g., statistical packages first, and list those in the order in which you’re most comfortable.
+* **Technical Skills**: List languages that you know in order of relevance and comfort, e.g., statistical packages first, and list those in the order in which you’re most comfortable.
 Also list tools or software that you know in order of relevance and comfort.

-## Cover Letter

 If you have the opportunity to write a cover letter, take advantage of it.
 A cover letter is your opportunity to demonstrate your interest in this field and your desire to fulfill the specific role in question.
 Typically, the hiring manager will read your resume first and then address any remaining questions in the cover letter.
 You need to make sure that the cover letter address why you want this job and why the company should want you: